notsamj/Personal-Projects/Lisp App 1/README.md

   - This variable is used to change the number of rings involved in the problem.
   It must be noted that numRings >= 4 has caused BFS and Heuristic methods to encounter stack overflow in my testing.
 - `maxPaths`
-  - The number of paths that the program will attempt to find with each state traversal method before ending
+  - The number of paths that the application will attempt to find with each state traversal method before ending
 - `part3Enabled`
   - This is used to enable or disable part 3 in the heuristic to compute the value of a state
   - Part 3 involves comparing the number of steps in the path (so far) and the expected minimum length of a path to solve the problem.
 If the number of steps is high, it is devalued.
-  The user may want to disable part 3 because it makes the program run slowly and tends not to produce great results.
+  The user may want to disable part 3 because it makes the application run slowly and tends not to produce great results.
-  It is hypothesized by the program author that with a sufficiently large `maxPaths` value, part 3 would be useful, however, that has not been experimentally confirmed so it is *disabled* by default.
-Also, a sufficently large `maxPaths` value would likely cause a stack overflow error prior to reaping the benefits, so the program would need to be rewritten to be immune to that error.
+  It is hypothesized by the application author that with a sufficiently large `maxPaths` value, part 3 would be useful, however, that has not been experimentally confirmed so it is *disabled* by default.
+Also, a sufficently large `maxPaths` value would likely cause a stack overflow error prior to reaping the benefits, so the application would need to be rewritten to be immune to that error.

 ### Execution Path 1 (Comparison)
-This path involves comparing the Depth First Search (DFS), Breadth First Search (BFS) and Heuristic state traversal methods included in the program.
+This path involves comparing the Depth First Search (DFS), Breadth First Search (BFS) and Heuristic state traversal methods included in the application.
 It does this recording the number of recursive calls (called 'visits') involved in finding `maxPaths` paths, and the average path length.
 Examples of this compairson can be found in
 - `result_after_path3_heuristic_n20.txt` lines [1-21]